towynlin/jruby.github.com/www/security.markdown

 1. Work with the reporter to determine the appropriate fix within 24-72 hours of the initial email report.
-2. Once the fix has been found, report the vulnerability to [vendor-sec][] with an accompanying embargo of 48 hours.
+2. Once the fix has been found, wait for an embargo period of 48 hours.
 3. After the embargo has passed, push out a new software release containing the fix.
 4. Send email announcement on [jruby-user][] mailing list containing